 Ioanna Tourkochoriti is a legal scholar working in the field of human rights, comparative law, international law, constitutional law, antidiscrimination law, philosophy of law, political and moral philosophy.
 She is currently working on a project on the concept of human dignity and on comparing U.S. and E.U.
 Employment Discrimination Law.
-For seven years and a half she held various research and faculty appointments at Harvard University.
+For eight years she held various research and faculty appointments at Harvard University.
 She has been a Wertheim Fellow with the Labor and Worklife Program at Harvard Law School.
 She was also a Lecturer on Law and Social Studies at the Committee on Degrees in Social Studies at Harvard University.

 She received her PhD (in Law) from the Ecole des Hautes Etudes en Sciences Sociales - Paris, France.
 Her dissertation (743p.) was awarded the Highest Academic Distinction (unanimously, French/English defense).
 In order to finish writing it she spent two years as a Visiting Researcher at Harvard Law School.
 She received a Masters in Political Philosophy from EHESS - Paris, and an L.L.M. in Public Law from Université Panthéon-Assas, Paris II, France.
 She holds an L.L.B. in Law (4 year law degree) from Athens Law School, Greece.
 She has received a number of Fellowships and honors from the Greek State and the European Union.

 Apart from being a legal theorist she has also practical experience as a lawyer.
 She has handled human rights cases at the European Court of Human Rights.
 She has also served as an Investigator with the Greek Ombudsman (Human Rights Division).
 In this position she mediated in cases of complaints of the citizens against the government for violations of their rights and authored numerous reports proposing solutions to the Greek Government towards a more efficient public administration respectful of citizens' rights.